Aiman-Abdullah/How-to-improve-building-deploying-time-in-GitHub-Action/README.md

 ![image](https://user-images.githubusercontent.com/32886468/150438027-60495e65-d7ef-42d3-8f71-cf545110e087.png)

-The Resolution was easy & Simple.
+The Resolution is easy & Simple.
 I only needed to Zip/ unzip the Artifacts: ( For more understanding where to add the code below.
 Please, see workflow/.yaml path )

 Build:
 - name: Zip artifact for deployment<br>